harshitkumar1008/task-management-backend/README.md

-This project serves as a backend service to the Task Management Application through Restful Apis.
+This project is a backend service to the Task Management Application through Restful Apis.

 Core Entities and APIs
  - User Management
  - Implemented the User entity and related APIs.